Icom IC-R8600 "Wide Band" SDR / DSP

 optional accessory even if priced a bit stiff (more on that next), we say it's a must have !!

-those who do not read the owners manual, this will not be so obvious).
+those who do not read the owners manual, this will not be quickly obvious).
+With the White LED OFF

 We tested the CS-R8600 optional "Cloning Software" with the